bencarr/craft-entrypassword/README.md

 ## Templating

-You’re have complete control of the experience of submitting the password, and what portions of your template are protected by the password.
+You have complete control of the experience of submitting the password, and what portions of your template are protected by the password.

 Simplified example template:
 ```twig